michaelhelmick/lassie/docs/usage/starting_out.rst

             'type': u'twitter:image'
         }],
         'url': u'http://techcrunch.com/2013/01/16/github-passes-the-3-million-developer-mark/',
-        'description': u "GitHub has passed the 3 million-developer mark, a milestone for the collaborative platform for application development.\xa0GitHub said it happened Monday night on the first day of the company's\xa0all-...", 'videos': [],
+        'description': u "GitHub has passed the 3 million-developer mark, a milestone for the collaborative platform for application development.\xa0GitHub said it happenedg Monday night on the first day of the company's\xa0all-...", 'videos': [],
         'title': u'GitHub Passes The 3 Million Developer MarkTechCrunch' }